-For information on supporting our Education and Community Programs, contact, Eric Stensvaag at 510.643.6705 or email donate@calperfs.berkeley.edu.
+For information on supporting our Education and Community Programs, contact, Sarah Sobey at 510.643.7053 or email ssobey@calperformances.org.

-About Cal Performances and SchoolTime
+About Cal Performances and Cal Performances in the Classroom

 The mission of Cal Performances is to inspire, nurture and sustain a lifelong appreciation for the performing arts.
-Cal Performances, the performing arts presenter of the University of California, Berkeley, fulfills this mission by presenting, producing and commissioning outstanding artists, both renowned and emerging, to serve the University and the broader public through performances and education and community programs.
-Cal Performances celebrates over 100 years on the UC Berkeley Campus.
+Cal Performances, the performing arts presenter and producer of the University of California, Berkeley, fulfills this mission by presenting, producing and commissioning outstanding artists, both renowned and emerging, to serve the University and the broader public through performances and education and community programs.
+A deep commitment to excellence in service, facilities, staff and volunteer leadership provides a unique environment where artists flourish and where the community is enriched through programs of innovation and diversity.

-Our SchoolTime program cultivates an early appreciation for and understanding of the performing arts amongst our youngest audiences, with hour-long, daytime performances by the same world-class artists who perform as part of the main season.
-SchoolTime has become an integral part of the academic year for teachers and students throughout the Bay Area.
+Our Cal Performances in the Classroom and SchoolTime program cultivates an early appreciation for and understanding of the performing arts amongst our youngest audiences.
+Workshops and classroom visits prepare students for deeper engagement when they experience hour-long, daytime performances by the same world-class artists who perform as part of the main season.
+Cal Performances in the Classroom and SchoolTime have become an integral part of the academic year for teachers and students throughout the Bay Area.